slothofexile/slothofexile-overlay/README.md

 It was with these things that would have taken forever to learn, that _was not_ coding, where AI was 120% helpful.

 Having said that, I do think that AI usage is still probably tiny compared to a non-programmer asking AI to just make everything (if that's even possible).
-Even with the smallest free-tier quota, I've never gone beyond single-digit % usage limits.
-(Don't tell Google or they'll cut back even more.)
+Even with the smallest free-tier quota, I've never gone beyond single-digit % weekly usage limits.

 <img width="430" height="140" alt="image" src="https://github.com/user-attachments/assets/5481a257-4a98-4f05-9783-dd89d1f3bdd1" />